Kimchuls/hnswlib/README.md

 In this work, we introduce HNSW-Merger, an out-of-place, two-stage algorithm for merging HNSW indexes that combines a lightweight forward search with a lazy backward direct connect mechanism, achieving significant speedup over prior approaches while maintaining comparable or higher index quality.

-In the future, we plan to extend our approach to support the merging of other graph-based vector indexes, such as NSG.
-We also plan to explore merging IVF-based vector indexes (e.g., IVF-PQ and ScaNN) by leveraging the core design principle of HNSW-Merger, which is to reuse existing index information as much as possible.
+In the future, we plan to explore merging IVF-based vector indexes (e.g., IVF-PQ and ScaNN) by leveraging the core design principle of HNSW-Merger, which is to reuse existing index information as much as possible.